 Will my child need more than one brace?

 Growth in children is unpredictable, so the answer to this question is dependent upon a variety of factors.
-If your child 10-years-old and is a Risser 0, the answer is probably yes.
+If your child is 10-years-old and is a Risser 0, the answer is most likely yes.
 If your child is fit in the brace at a Risser stage 3 or 4, then perhaps one brace will be all that is necessary, but maybe not.
 As we all know, during puberty, kids tend to grow taller, and often wider.
 Growth can come early for some kids and later for others.

-Be aware that throughout the scoliosis management process, the most important thing is that the Gensingen brace fits optimally and is adjusted for the maximum correction effect.
+Be aware that throughout the scoliosis management process, the most important thing is that the Gensingen brace® fits optimally and is adjusted for the maximum correction effect.
 Once a brace no longer allows room for growth, but the child is still not fully grown, the brace should be replaced.
-When a brace doesn’t fit properly it can’t work optimally.
+When a brace doesn’t fit properly, it can’t work optimally.

 Is the Gensingen scoliosis brace suitable for adults?

 Yes.
 Absolutely.
 While it is not realistic for adults with scoliosis to expect that brace wear will result in Cobb angle reduction (although one of our patients claims that she has) adults who currently wear the Gensingen Brace report improvement from a variety of symptoms of scoliosis.
 These include pain relief or reduction, postural improvements and spinal support.
 We have one adult patient who calls her Gensingen Brace “the magic brace.”
 This is because after years of experiencing mid-day spinal collapse and fatigue, she puts on her brace and feels relief and support almost immediately.